 Canvas Student Groups

-Create and/or enable students to create groups in Canvas, each of which receive a private space for peer interaction.
+Create and/or enable students to create groups in Canvas.
+Each group receives a private space for peer interaction.

 What are the benefits?